-Anti-money Laundering and Know Your Customer Policy
+Anti-Money Laundering (AML) and Know Your Customer (KYC) Policy

-The purpose of the CROSS exchange Anti-Money Laundering and Know Your Customer Policy (hereinafter - the “AML/KYC Policy”) is to identify, prevent and mitigate possible risks of CROSS exchange being involved in illegal activity.
+The purpose of the CROSS exchange Anti-Money Laundering and Know Your Customer Policy (hereinafter - the “AML/KYC Policy”) is to identify, prevent and mitigate possible risks of CROSS exchange being involved in any illegal activity.

 Customer due diligence has become one of one of the international standards for preventing illegal activity.
-Thus, CROSS exchange has implemented its own verification procedures within the rigorous standards of anti-money laundering and “Know Your Customer” (KYC) procedures.
+Thus, CROSS exchange has implemented its own verification procedures (in-house procedures) within the rigorous standards of anti-money laundering and “Know Your Customer” (KYC) procedures.

 CROSS exchange reserves the right to verify the identity of the User on an ongoing basis, especially when its identification information has been changed or its activities appear suspicious (unusual for a particular User).
 In addition, CROSS exchange reserves the right to request from the Users current documents, even if they have been authenticated in the past.